bosskabouter/volatalk/README.md

 ### Mission

-Define a way for browsers to communicate privately and direcly between trusted contacts independent of any centralized service.
-When a service is used, it should know as little as possible about the sending or receiving client and the information sent.
+A way for browsers to communicate privately and direcly between trusted contacts, independent of any centralized service.
+When a service is used it should know as little as possible about the sending or receiving client and the information sent.

 ### Why